protasm/LPC90/docs/index.md

    Additional reserved words may be introduced in future versions of the LPC specification.
 Programs written in LPC90 should avoid using words that might reasonably become reserved in future specifications, such as `switch` or `class`.

 3. **Impact on Identifiers**:
-   Since reserved words cannot be redefined, attempting to use them as identifiers will result in a compilation error.
+   Because reserved words cannot be redefined, attempting to use them as identifiers will result in a compilation error.